lvaka/assessment-repo/README.md

 You will have a 24-hour period to work through the stories, but you are only expected to spend about 2 hours on the project.
 After the 24-hour period has expired, you will lose access to the repository, therefore it is recommended that you commit changes to your repository often.

-Note on the mocks.
-They are there for guidance but feel free take the opportunity to add some of your personal flair.
-Transitions and animations are all fair game.

 ## Box Art Grid Feature